-MA: No, no. Yes.
+MA: Yes.
 Stuck it out.
-I knew there was...
+I knew there was -

-SW: What was your first trip like?
+SW: Tell us about your first trip.
+What was your first trip like?

 MA: My first trip was a day trawler out of Point Judith, Rhode Island.
-I was living in New Hampshire at the time, so it was a long drive to get there, and like, the middle of the night.
+I was living in New Hampshire at the time, so it was a long drive to get there in the middle of the night.
 I had no idea what I was doing.
-I remember the boat used these big five-hundred pound barrels that they put skates in.
+I remember the boat used these big five-hundred-pound barrels that they put skates in.
 Yes.
-In training, I felt like we learned all of these different kind of sampling methods and everything, but we didn't talk about barrels.
-So, then when I went on my first trip and they were throwing all of their skate into the barrels, I had no idea how to quantify it, and I was really overwhelmed.
-I felt like, yes, you're by yourself.
+In training, I felt like we learned all of these different sampling methods and everything, but we didn't talk about barrels.
+When I went on my first trip and they were throwing all of their skate into the barrels, I had no idea how to quantify it, and I was really overwhelmed.
+You're by yourself.
 So, I didn't know even how to, like, solve the issue that I had.
-I think I ended up enriching probably my debriefer provider.
+I think I ended up in-reaching probably my debriefer/provider.